reactorlabs/RhoVec/semantics.md

 If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element with `11`.

+Subset assignment to the NULL vector is not allowed, as there is no coercion here.

 _Note:_ In R, `n3` does not need to be a multiple of `n_2'` (the length of `v_2` after dropping `0`s or conversion to a positional vector); however, a warning is